Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 [comment]: # (START Achievement Block)

 ```
-• Delivering a new product with a new tech stack
+• Delivering a product with a new tech stack
 • Leading a high performing team
 • Developing an automated release pipeline
 ```